The staff of the Lower School includes 12 full-time and seven part-time teachers with backgrounds in education and child

 Laura has been a teacher in Mountain Class since January of 2007.
 She was a part-time teacher at Durham Early School for four years prior to her move to the Lower School.
-Laura’s teaching career began 14 years ago in the public school system where she developed her skills as a special education and literacy teacher.
+She began her teaching career in 1997 in the Orange County School system where she developed her skills as a special education and literacy teacher.
 She has been a lifelong runner and enjoys reading and gardening.
 Laura is the mother of three children, all of whom attend CFS.

 Mountain Class Teacher

 Linda joined the CFS staff in 1996 after eight years of teaching in other Friends Schools.
 After serving as Lower School Head Teacher for her first eleven years here, she is delighted to be back in the classroom full time.
 She has degrees in Psychology and Elementary Education from Earlham College and The University of Iowa, respectively.
 Linda has spent her life in Friends Schools beginning with pre-school at Goshen Friends School, which her mother founded.
 She then spent thirteen years as a "lifer" at Westtown School.
 Her greatest joy is her daughter Lucy, who was born in 2001 in Guatemala and joined her here in North Carolina the following spring.

 Lisa Wilson Carboni+

 Head Teacher, Mountain Class Teacher

 Lisa joined the Lower School as Head Teacher in 2007.
 Lisa taught elementary school for many years before earning her Ph.D. in Curriculum and Instruction with an emphasis in elementary mathematics at the University of North Carolina at Chapel Hill.
 She recently earned the Certificate of Advanced Education Leadership from the Harvard Graduate School of Education.
 After working as the Director of Teacher Education at Duke University, she was called back to being with children every day and is thrilled to be here at CFS!
 In her spare time, she voraciously reads books on her Kindle.
 Please visit the Forest Class website.

 Forest Class Teacher